 Other Key Findings Include:

-The whitepaper, Digital TV ~ Skinny Bundles and Cord Shaving is available to download from the Juniper website together with further details of the new research.
+The whitepaper, Digital TV ~ Skinny Bundles and Cord Shaving, is available to download from the Juniper Research website together with details of the new research and interactive dataset.

 Juniper Research provides research and analytical services to the global hi-tech communications sector, providing consultancy, analyst reports and industry commentary.